-The School for the Environment's undergraduate programs highlight geological, oceanic, geographic and environmental sciences.
-These programs use an interdisciplinary approach to address relationships between physical, natural, and human environments.
-As environmental systems of all types become increasingly impacted by both natural and anthropogenic causes, interdisciplinary approaches become crucial for understanding the inherent complexities of these systems, and for designing solutions to address environmental degradation.
+The School for the Environment's undergraduate programs highlight the interdisciplinary study of the environment.
+These programs introduce students to skills and knowledge from the natural and social sciences as well as humanities necessary to solve our most pressing environmental problems.
+As environmental systems of all types become increasingly impacted by both natural and human stresses, interdisciplinary approaches become crucial for understanding the inherent complexities of these systems and to the development and implementation of sustainable solutions.

-The School for the Environment offers bachelor of arts and bachelor of science degrees in environmental science; minors in clean energy and sustainability, environmental science, and geospatial analysis and modeling for the environment; and a specialized undergraduate certificate program in clean energy and sustainability.
-Course offerings reflect faculty expertise in the physical and cultural earth and geographic sciences, environmental research and resource management, and urban and regional geography.
+The School for the Environment offers bachelor of arts and bachelor of science degrees in environmental science; minors in clean energy and sustainability, environmental science, and geospatial analysis and modeling for the environment; specialized non-degree certificates in geographic information science and clean energy & sustainability.
+Course offerings reflect faculty expertise natural sciences (ecology, marine biology, geology, physics, and chemistry), the social sciences (policy, management, governance,business, and law) and humanities (history, literature, anthropology).

 Alumni of our undergraduate programs obtain employment in their field or enter graduate/professional school within 3 months of degree completion.
 Our placement rate and success is due to our strong collaborative network of internship hosts and program alumni from the National Park Service to the Environmental Protection Agency to NewFields, Inc. and Battelle Memorial Institute.